What is Object Lock?

-Since Object Lock is currently only supported via the S3 Compatibility API, you cannot use the Backblaze B2 Native API to lock files with Object Lock at this time.
-Locking files via the AWS CLI is supported.
+The AWS CLI is currently supported.
+The B2 CLI will be available soon.
 Here is an example of how to create a bucket with Object Lock enabled and upload a file to Backblaze B2 with an Object Lock, then check the retention period for that file:

 Creating a Bucket:

 aws s3api create-bucket --bucket <bucketname> --object-lock-enabled-for-bucket --endpoint-url <S3 Endpoint>